dhis2/dhis2-docs/src/commonmark/en/content/android/android-tracker-capture-app.md

 on the relationship box.
 Now a dialog is presented where you can choose which relationship you want to create from the 'Select relationship type' input field.
-Below there is a list of tracked entity instances that is already enrolled in the same programme and thus can be choosed.
+Below there is a list of tracked entity instances that are already enrolled in the same programme and thus can be chosen.
 After choosing a tracked entity instance and confirming the relationship then it will show up in the Overview screen.